lineality/Online_Voting_Using_One_Time_Pads/README.md

 	Types of 'state'? (as in values being odd in lambda-calc?)

 ## Forms of democracy and types and structures of elections:
-- forms of decision making in history from 'the decline and rise of democracy' book
+- forms of decision making in history:
+-- from 'the decline and rise of democracy' book

 ## Computer Science issues relating directly to practical election system development and deployment into production at scale.